CCPBioSim/python-and-data-workshop/README.md

-# Python for Biomolecular Modellers, Parts 1 and 2
+# Python for Biomolecular Modellers

 ## Aimed at:
 Anyone interested in using Python for Biomodelling.
 The material in